MartinSchmeisserTrendence/stackoverflow_survey_insights/README.md

 - see lineage for overview

 #### Models
+- stg_stackoverflow_data.sql
-- stg_stackoverflow_data.sql --> union of the tables of four years with selected columns and renaming
+    - union of the tables of four years with selected columns and renaming
+- stackoverflow_data_participants.sql
-- stackoverflow_data_participants.sql --> distincting participants in professional/non-professional developers and in data-related or non-data-related jobs
+    - distincting participants in professional/non-professional developers and in data-related or non-data-related jobs
+- stackoverflow_data_unnested.sql
-- stackoverflow_data_unnested.sql --> unnesting of nested columns "DatabaseHaveWorkedWith" and "DatabaseWandToWorkWith" and joining with stackoverflow_data_participants
+    - unnesting of nested columns "DatabaseHaveWorkedWith" and "DatabaseWandToWorkWith" and joining with stackoverflow_data_participants
+- stackoverflow_data_clustered.sql
-- stackoverflow_data_clustered.sql --> final data table for the front-end, partitioned by year and clustered by "participant_description" and "participant_developer_description"
+    - final data table for the front-end, partitioned by year and clustered by "participant_description" and "participant_developer_description"

+Partitioning by year optimizes query performance for time-based filtering, while clustering by "participant_description" and "participant_developer_description" enhances efficiency when filtering or sorting by these columns, both improving data retrieval speed for the frontend.

 ### Usage